killoram/Protous-BlackBox/README.md

 # Documentation

-PROTOUS_MODULE.app is a constructor for creating the backend of an application.
+PROTOUS_BLACKBOX.app is a constructor for creating the backend of an application.
 SYNTAX: app(DATA_SECTIONS, USER_ACCOUNT_SYSTEMS);
 DataSections are the types of data that you want to store and handle: posts, comments, products, messages, etc...
 User Account Systems are exactly that